Rainout (sports): Cricket

 Cricket matches are not played when the weather would make it "dangerous or unreasonable for play to take place".
 Rain is by far the most common such weather event.

 In first-class or test matches, playing times can be extended to allow for lost time to be made up but no changes are made to either team's scores.
-Any time that can't be made up is lost.
+Any time that cannot be made up is lost.

-In limited-overs cricket, rain during the match can leave teams facing an unequal number of overs, or can cause the team batting first to lose overs after their innings has begun.
-In these cases the number of runs accredited to either one or both teams may be revised.
+In limited-overs cricket, rain during the match can leave teams facing an unequal number of overs or can cause the team batting first to lose overs after their innings has begun.
+In these cases, the number of runs accredited to either one or both teams may be revised.
 A common method to recalculate the number of runs accredited to either team is the Duckworth–Lewis-Stern method (DLS).

 Consequences in live broadcasting

 In event of a rain delay, most television broadcasters run alternate programming (also known as "rain delay filler"), in place of the scheduled game or event.
-Depending on event, the alternate programming takes many forms, such as a movie, a rerun of a television program, interviews and analysis, highlights of the last event, or even another game or for networks such as ESPN and Fox Sports 1, "whiparound" coverage of other games from other regional sports networks (Fox Sports 1 also maintains a regularly scheduled program, MLB Whiparound).
+Depending on event, the alternate programming takes many forms, such as a movie, an infomercial, a rerun of a television program, interviews & analysis, highlights of the last event, or even another game or for networks such as ESPN and Fox Sports 1, "whiparound" coverage of other games from other regional sports networks (Fox Sports 1 also maintains a regularly scheduled program, MLB Whiparound).
 The delay continues until the weather is cleared up enough to resume the game, or if it comes to a point where it is not practical to resume it; in this case, it would become a "rain out".

-In some cases, if the rain delay is in danger of interfering with the network's schedule that would follow after the game, they would often transfer coverage of the game to another station or channel, or show it later on via tape delay, depending on the organizational policy.
+In some cases, if the rain delay is in danger of interfering with the network's schedule that would follow after the game, they would often transfer coverage of the game to another station or channel or show it later on via tape delay, depending on the organizational policy.
 For instance, with Sunday afternoon NASCAR events and Saturday night NHL games, a race on a broadcast network such as Fox or NBC would be moved to an alternate cable network such as Fox Sports 1 or NBCSN if the delay runs several hours, to allow those networks to present their prime time entertainment schedules (or, in NBC's case, its late night show Saturday Night Live, which has been protected from sports-related delays since an incident with the XFL in 2001), or later in NASCAR's season with NBC, allows contingency as NBC Sunday Night Football takes full contractual precedence over NASCAR events.